When Shari Raymond couldn’t find the perfect play kitchen for her one-year-old child, she was so frustrated she decided to set up a shop.

 Remember the story of the Instagram influencer with 2 million followers who couldn’t sell 36 t-shirts?

-It comes down to measuring the right metrics that are tied to business results.
+It comes down to measuring the right metrics tied to business results.

 These are examples of what you might want to achieve with social media: